JoseLlarena/Mixtures-Of-Markov-Chains/README.md

 Code style departs from traditional Java:

+* FP-ish style with pure functions in classes as namespaces and reliance on rich collection operations (though not as much I'd like to due to performance reasons)

-* use of under underscore instead of camel case, see [why](http://www.cs.kent.edu/~jmaletic/papers/ICPC2010-CamelCaseUnderScoreClouds.pdf)
+* use of under underscore instead of camel case, [see why](http://www.cs.kent.edu/~jmaletic/papers/ICPC2010-CamelCaseUnderScoreClouds.pdf)

-* dropped private and final modifiers, here's [why](http://skillsmatter.com/podcast/java-jee/radical-simplicity/js-2051)
+* dropped private and final modifiers, [here's why](http://skillsmatter.com/podcast/java-jee/radical-simplicity/js-2051)

 Tests are mostly integration with a few focussed unit tests.
 This was an experiment that's reinforced my belief that